May 3, 2024

 Prioritize Enjoyable Exercise:

 Regular exercise, particularly aerobic activity, strengthens brain cell connections and enhances cognitive function.
 Aerobic exercise slightly outweighs anaerobic for brain health, but the key is finding an enjoyable activity.
 Whether it’s lifting weights or walking, the emphasis is on making exercise enjoyable rather than a chore.
+Mind-body practices like yoga, Tai chi and meditation promote relaxation and, indirectly, cognitive health.
+Visit our Look after your Body section to find out more about Tai Chi and other exercises.

 Embrace the Power of Naps: